rodrigo-serra/perception_ros/README.md

 The API has the follwing actions:

 - returnDetectedObjects(useYolo = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)

+  It returns all the objects detected by the YOLO or the detectron.
+Hence, it requires one of the nodes to be running.

+  It takes four parameters as inputs.
+The yolo parameter tells the node to subscribe to the YOLO or to the Detectron results.

+  When the useFilteredObjects input parameter is true, the node will look at objects whose class is given by the classNameToBeDetected input parameter and whose score (confidence) is above the threshold.

 - detectPointingObject(useYolo = False, easyDetection = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)